derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 These are the reserved keywords to get really familiar with.
 We'll explore them in more detail in the remaining sections of this chapter in addition to the Deconstructing Designs chapter.
 This way we'll explore them in the context of when they are useful.

-Instead of listing them alphabetically, it is more useful to group them.
+Listing the words alphabetically works, but it is more useful to group them.
 Below are the groupings in addition to a concise description of how they are used:

 Custom Keyword Declaration Helpers
 - `var` - helper for declaring a custom reusable value